Why We Built a Better Personality Assessment for Agile Teams

 A personality journey that grows with you

-I am happy to say that great things can come of not-so-great experiences.
-Case in point, not getting a promotion many years ago was the fuel that has driven years of research and a strong drive to build a better personality assessment and suite of tools to help people in business measure personality and grow as leaders.
+I am happy to say that great things can come from not-so-great experiences.
+Case in point, not getting a promotion many years ago was the fuel that has driven years of research and a strong drive to build a better personality assessment and a suite of tools to help people in business measure personality and grow as leaders.